Finnøy Municipality

 Finnøy is a former municipality in Rogaland county, Norway.
-The 104 km2 island municipality existed from 1838 until its dissolution in 2020 when it was merged into Stavanger Municipality.
-It was located in the traditional district of Ryfylke.
-The administrative centre of the municipality was the village of Judaberg.
+The 104.39 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Stavanger Municipality in the traditional district of Ryfylke.
+The administrative centre was the village of Judaberg.

 The municipality consisted of a number of islands on the south side of the Boknafjorden, about 24 km northeast of the city of Stavanger.
 The Finnøy Tunnel connects the two islands of Finnøy and Talgje to the mainland.
 The rest of the islands are accessible only by boat.

-Finnøy is an agricultural community dominated by dairy, meat, poultry, and fish farming products, with strong horticultural traditions, mainly greenhouse production of tomatoes, as well as some tourism.
+Finnøy was an agricultural community dominated by dairy, meat, poultry, and fish farming products, with strong horticultural traditions, mainly greenhouse production of tomatoes, as well as some tourism.